 Dr. Krebs teaches the following course:

-Dr. Lee teaches the following courses:
+Dr. Lake teaches the following course:

 William Little, PhD comes to SCA with 14 years’ experience teaching university courses in sedimentary geology and geological mapping and 16 years conducting geological mapping.
 He received a Doctorate in geology from the University of Colorado-Boulder and M.S. and B.S. degrees in geology from Brigham Young University.
 Dr. Little has held various roles in academia, currently as a professor at Brigham Young University – Idaho and previously at the University of Missouri – Rolla, Drury University, Moberly Area Community College, and Front Range Community College.
 At BYU – Idaho, he teaches sedimentology and stratigraphy with heavy emphases on recognition of ancient depositional systems and sequence stratigraphy, along with geomorphology and is the field camp director.
 He previously taught graduate courses in advanced geological mapping at UM – Rolla and worked as a mapping geologist for the Missouri Geological Survey.